Subscribe to updates

 2026/27 Draft Budget

-Councillor David Lewis, Cabinet Member for Finance and Resources, added that the financial climate remains incredibly challenging, and that people are finding it more challenging than during the pandemic.
-He also noted that the cost of delivering capital projects has increased.
+Councillor David Lewis, Cabinet Member for Finance and Resources, highlighted the importance of the capital programme, which delivers the council's strategic priorities.
+He noted that the cost of delivering these projects has increased over the last few years.

-The cabinet approved four recommendations related to the budget, including noting the draft budget, the budget gap, the proposed capital programme, and the summary of resident engagement.
+The cabinet agreed to note the draft budget, the budget gap, the proposed capital programme, and the approach to resident engagement.

 Adult Social Care Charging Policy